 Now is the time to put the tray into a blackout period.
 Read this article explaining the blackout period for microgreens for more information.

-The blackout period is the germination process we most commonly use when growing micro greens.
+The blackout period is the most commonly used germination process when growing microgreens.

-The seeds need to be covered and placed in a dark place with a weight placed on top of them for the best growth.
+The seeds need to be covered and placed in a dark place with a weight on top for the best growth.

 I use the upside-down lid of the Home Microgreens tray as a cover.